Modelling structure and predicting dynamics of discussion threads in online boards: Dataset

 Another argument supporting the evidence of the different nature of comments and posts can be built from the temporal characteristics of the trees.
 Consider the discussion tree $\TT$ with node set $V=\{v_1,\dots,v_n\}$, where $v_1=s$ is the root.
 Denote as $\tau_{v_i}\geqslant 0$ the timestamp of the node $v_i$, where $1\leqslant i\leqslant n$.
 We further assume that $\tau_{v_1}=0$, as it is possible to make an offset by the posting time.
 Consider a node $v$ and its forward neighbour $u$.
 We call the difference $\tau_{v}-\tau_{u}$ the \textit{response time} of the node $v$ to the node $u$, namely the node to which $v$ replies to.
 The data shows that the response time distribution follows a different pattern for the root and for the comments (see Figure~\ref{fig:response_times}).
-In particular, the distribution for the root within 36 hours shows an initial power-law increase followed by an exponential decay (see inset to Figure~\ref{fig:response_times}, (a)), which can be well fitted by a pdf of the Weibull distribution:
+In particular, the distribution for the root within 36 hours shows an initial power-law increase followed by an exponential decay (see inset to Figure~\ref{fig:response_times}, (a)), which can be well fitted by a pdf of a Weibull distribution:

 where $a>0,\,b>0,\,\aa>0$.
-Weibull distribution is used in survival analysis and extreme value theory, as it represents a limit distribution of a minimum of $n$ i.i.d. random variables, satisfying a specific criteria \cite{vdHofstad2016}.
+Parameter $a$ can be interpreted as a mean number of offsprings of the root, $b$ is a timescale parameter and $\aa$ governs the shape of distribution.
+Weibull distributions have been used in survival analysis and extreme value theory, as they represent a limit distribution of a minimum of $n$ i.i.d. random variables, satisfying a specific criteria \cite{vdHofstad2016}.
 We observe from the Figure~\ref{fig:response_times}, (a), that the tail of the response time distribution does not follow any specific pattern, which may be the consequence of aggregation of many posts with different parameters $a$ and $b$.

-In principle, one could have expected that the age of a comment affects how many new comments it generates, and when those are generated.
-Thus we divide the comments into three subsets: 1) \textit{early comments} that appeared within 6 hours, 2) \textit{mid comments}, created within 6 and 24 hours and 3) the remaining \textit{late comments}.
-According to the division we have about $1.5\%$ of total comments classified as late and about $12\%$ as mid.
+To test whether the age of a comment affects how triggering new comments, we divide the comments into three subsets: 1) \textit{early comments} that appeared within 6 hours, 2) \textit{mid comments}, created within 6 and 24 hours and 3) the remaining \textit{late comments}.
+According to the division we have about $0.5\%$ of total comments classified as late and about $37\%$ as mid.
 In each case, as we notice on Figure~\ref{fig:response_times}, (b), due to the absence of abrupt exponential decay for large times, the response time distribution is well fitted by a lognormal distribution: